Cloud-Schematics/ansible-is-instance-actions/README.md

   Use the `GET {url}/v2/jobs/{job-id}/logs`.
   With the header - Authorization: {bearer token}

-## Execute the ansible playbook using Schematics UI
+## Run the ansible playbook using Schematics UI

 In this example, we will use the Schematics Actions UI to create a new `Start VSI` Action, using the `start-vsi-playbook.yml` playbook.
 Further, use the Schematics Job API to run the newly created `Start VSI` action.